Search for Boosted Dark Matter in COSINE-100

 In addition, we estimate the expected background events from $^{8}$B solar neutrino elastic scattering on electrons.
 Table~\ref{table-1} presents the expected backgrounds from the aforementioned contributions for the single-hit and multiple-hit channels, which are compared with the measured data.
 The measured data agree with the total expected backgrounds within their uncertainties.

 In Ref.~\cite{Agashe:2014yua}, it is proposed that the boosted, lighter $\chi_1$ dark matter particles are produced in the pair-annihilation of two heavier $\chi_0$ with a total flux,

 where the reference value for $<\sigma v>_{0 \rightarrow 1}$, which is the velocity-averaged annihilation cross section of $\chi_0\chi_0 \rightarrow \chi_1 \chi_1$, corresponds to a correct dark matter thermal relic density for $\chi_0$ that is derived by a so-called ``assisted'' freeze-out mechanism~\cite{Belanger:2011ww}, and $m_0$ denotes the mass of $\chi_0$.
 This production rate is subject to uncertainties in the dark matter halo models~\cite{Navarro:1995iw,Kravtsov:1997dp,Moore:1999gc}.
 Here we assume the NFW halo profile~\cite{Navarro:1995iw,Navarro:1996gj} described in Ref.~\cite{Agashe:2014yua}.
-Note that we implicitly assum $\chi_0$ and its anti-particle $\bar{\chi_0}$ are distinguishable as discussed in Ref.~\cite{Kim:2018veo}.
 The relativistic $\chi_1$ (mass $m_1$) travels and interacts with terrestrial detector elements either elastically or inelastically.
 We consider $\chi_1 e^-$ elastic scattering via a mediator $X$ (mass $m_X$) exchange.

 We generate expected signals for various values of BDM parameters ($\gamma_1 = m_0/m_1$, $m_X$, and $\epsilon$, where $\epsilon$ is the coupling between the dark sector mediator $X$ and the electron) based on Refs.~\cite{Kim:2016zjx,Giudice:2017zke}.
-The generated signal events undergo detector simulation and event selection.
+The generated signal events undergo detector simulation~\cite{cosinebg,cosinebg2} and event selection.
 To search for BDM-induced events, we use a Bayesian approach with a likelihood function based on Poisson probability~\cite{COSINE-100:2021xqn}.
-We perform binned maximum likelihood fits to the measured energy spectra for two different channels of the single-hit and the multiple-hit events for each signal of the various BDM parameter.
+We perform binned maximum likelihood fits to the measured energy spectra for two different channels of the single-hit and the multiple-hit events for each signal of the various BDM parameters.
 Each crystal for each channel is fitted with a crystal- and channel-specific background model and a crystal- and channel-correlated BDM signal for the combined fit by multiplying the ten likelihoods of the five crystals.
 We use evaluated background contributions to set Gaussian priors for the known background rates.

 Figure~\ref{fig_Espec} presents an example of the maximum likelihood fit for BDM signals with assumed parameters of $m_1$=6\,MeV, $m_X$=13\,MeV, $\gamma_1$=20, $\epsilon$=8$\times 10^{-4}$.
 The summed event spectra for the five crystals in the single-hit (a) and multiple-hit (b) events are shown together with the best-fit result.
 For comparison, the expected signals for the BDM parameters $m_1$=10\,MeV, $m_X$=1\,MeV, $\gamma_1$=50, $\epsilon$=3$\times 10^{-4}$ and $m_1$=6\,MeV, $m_X$=13\,MeV, $\gamma_1$=20, $\epsilon$=8$\times10^{-4}$ are presented.
 No excess of events that could be attributed to BDM interaction is found for the considered BDM signals.
 The posterior probabilities of signals are consistent with zero in all cases, and 90\,\% CL upper limits are determined.